Scholarships and prizes

 Tess Hill and Bill Hawtin Jazz Music Travel Grant

 This scholarship is awarded to low income students who are enrolled in music performance in an undergraduate degree in the Sir Zelman Cowen School of Music, specialising in Jazz, and have elected to participate in the New York or Prato music tour.
 Further information.

 This prestigious scholarship, which has been awarded since 1992, is provided by the Vice-Chancellor to an outstanding violinist who is capable of providing strong leadership to the Sir Zelman Cowen School of Music – Conservatorium Orchestra.
 It is available to students enrolled in an undergraduate or postgraduate degree.
 Further information.

 The Vice-Chancellor’s Music Leadership scholarship will be awarded to an outstanding musician who will have a leadership role in the Ensemble Program.
 It is available to students enrolled in an undergraduate or postgraduate degree.
 Further information.

 Faculty of Arts scholarships

 All prizes comprise a certification and cash payment, unless otherwise stated.

 Awarded for outstanding performance of an original composition that fuses classical and improvisatory performance and compositional elements.

-Best overall result in Chief Music Study in the areas on Woodwind, Brass, Strings, Voice & Chamber Music.
+Best overall result in Classical Music Performance in the areas of Woodwind, Brass, Strings, Voice & Chamber Music.